MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-message.md

 ## Other Activities

-The Integration Pack for HP Operations Manager integration contains the following additional activities:
+The Integration Pack for HP Operations Manager integration contains the following other activities:

 - [Acknowledge Message](acknowledge-message.md)
 - [Add Annotation to Message](add-annotation-to-message.md)